MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpen-class.md

 ### <a name="parameters"></a>Parametri
  *hPen*
- `HPEN`handle per una penna GDI di Windows.
+ `HPEN` handle per penna GDI di Windows.

 ### <a name="return-value"></a>Valore restituito
  Un puntatore a un `CPen` oggetto in caso di esito positivo; in caso contrario **NULL**.